Nitinx12/SQL-Bookstore/README.md

 ## 🚀 Project Overview

 This project simulates a real-world scenario where a bookstore wants to understand its performance better.
-By analyzing three core datasets—**Books**, **Customers**, and **Orders**—we answer critical business questions related to sales trends, customer segmentation, genre popularity, and revenue metrics.
+By analyzing three core datasets **Books**, **Customers**, and **Orders** we answer critical business questions related to sales trends, customer segmentation, genre popularity, and revenue metrics.
 The goal is to transform raw data into a clear narrative that can inform strategic decisions.

 ### Key Objectives:
 * **Analyze Sales Performance:** Investigate revenue by genre, track sales over time, and identify top-selling books.